FraserLee/synopsis/readme.md

 that process a bit, so plans for the future are pretty limited.

-That said, it might be worthwhile to query to some weaker model to summarize files that are too long to copy in full, pulling out externally visible functions and types, and any important context.
+That said, it might be worthwhile to query to some weaker model to summarize files that are too long to copy in full - pulling out externally visible functions and types, and any important context - then caching the response by the file hash.
 Then again, context windows are pretty long these days, so a complete project dump might be fine for everything I'm looking to do, too.